zambari/zDraggablePanel.Unity/README.md

 # zDraggablePanel v2 (Unity3D)

+### NOTE

+DraggablePanel has been superseded by https://github.com/zambari/LayoutPanel.UI.Unity,

+### This is to be considered legacy code:

 Changes: masisvely simplified code, rarely used fragments revmoved

 Object creation moved to a seperate creator class: